-Don't worry about the future.
-Or worry, but know that worrying is as effective as trying to solve an algebra equation by chewing bubble gum.
-The real troubles in your life are apt to be things that never crossed your worried mind, the kind that blindside you at 4 pm on some idle Tuesday.
+Don't worry about the future or worry that know that worrying is as affective as trying to solve an algebra equation by chewing bubble gum.
+The real troubles in your life are apt to be things that never crossed your worried mind.
+The kind that blindsides you at 4 PM on some idle Tuesday.